sten-dev/incede-ai/src/pages/resources/basf.md

 templateKey: resources-case-studies
 title: BASF
 technology:
-  - watsonx
+  - watsonx.orchestrate
 industry:
-  - transportation
+  - manufacturing
 subTitle: Supporting smarter supply chain operations with cognitive cloud technology
 image: /img/basf_image_for_digital.webp
 ---
 BASF wanted to make digitalization an integral part of its business to create additional value for customers, grow the business and improve efficiency.
-Working with IBM, the company’s Nutrition & Health division conducted a proof of concept (PoC) with IBM Watson technology to explore how AI and machine learning can support smarter inventory decisions, helping to ensure that products arrive in the right place at the right time.
+Working with IBM, the company’s Nutrition & Health division conducted a proof of concept (PoC) with IBM watsonx technology to explore how AI and machine learning can support smarter inventory decisions, helping to ensure that products arrive in the right place at the right time.

-*“The Replenishment Advisor proof of concept demonstrated how IBM Watson, AI and machine learning can help to deliver greater visibility across a global supply chain.” - Dr. Bernd Lohe, Director Supply Chain Operational Excellence & Digitization, BASF Nutrition & Health*
+*“The Replenishment Advisor proof of concept demonstrated how IBM watsonx, AI and machine learning can help to deliver greater visibility across a global supply chain.” - Dr. Bernd Lohe, Director Supply Chain Operational Excellence & Digitization, BASF Nutrition & Health.*

 **Business challenge**